Contextualized Visual Personalization in Vision-Language Models: Discussions

-Figure~\ref{fig:scatter} analyzes the relationship between recognition and retrieval.
+\textbf{CoViP enhances context retrieval and integration rather than recognition itself.} Figure~\ref{fig:scatter} analyzes the relationship between recognition and retrieval.
 As shown in the figure, the average F1 score exhibits a moderate increase across models, whereas MCQA accuracy improves by a substantially larger margin at comparable F1 levels.
 This indicates that baseline models already achieve reasonable \emph{recognition} capability, but their low performance under our benchmark probing stems from \emph{retrieval} as the primary bottleneck.
 Consequently, we show that the performance gains achieved by CoViP are driven primarily by improved retrieval, specifically more effective integration of implicit personal cues in captions through contextualized reasoning, rather than by improvements in recognition itself.

+\textbf{Human evaluation supports the fidelity of CapEval-QAs.} We conduct a human evaluation to assess whether our evaluation protocol, CapEval-QAs, better aligns with human preferences.
+We compare against three baselines and report the results in Fig.~\ref{fig:human_eval}.
+Captions preferred by CapEval-QAs consistently obtain higher win-or-tie rates across both human evaluation criteria, suggesting that our QA-based metric captures aspects of caption quality that are better aligned with human judgment.
+See further details in Appendix~\ref{evaluation}.

+Specifically, (i) \textit{Context Groundedness}: in terms of contextual grounding, we demonstrate a clear preference advantage over all baselines. (ii) \textit{New Image Description}: regarding the quality of describing the new query image, CoViP performs on par with \texttt{Qwen3-VL-8B}, with no significant performance gap observed relative to other baselines.
+Importantly, these results indicate that CoViP does not overemphasize contextual recall at the expense of accurately describing the new image, further supporting its validity as a balanced framework for contextualized visual personalization.

+\textbf{CoViP improves generalization on multi-image benchmarks.} We conduct additional experiments to assess whether CoViP improves performance on established multi-image benchmarks that evaluate visual grounding and cross-image identity matching.
+As shown in Table~\ref{tab:multi_image}, CoViP consistently improves over the base model across all evaluated benchmarks.
+Further discussion on multi-image benchmarks and caption quality preservation is provided in Appendices~\ref{appen:multi_image} and~\ref{appen:cap_qual}, respectively.